Donors pledge 253 mln euros in emergency aid for Lebanon after blast

 Those commitments would not be conditional on political or institutional reform, President Emmanuel Macron's office said.
 There were also pledges made for longer-term support that would depend on changes brought in by the authorities, the Elysee Palace said.
 World powers promised not to fail the Lebanese people as the capital, Beirut, recovers from the massive explosion that killed 158 people and destroyed swathes of the city last Tuesday.
 Lebanon was already mired in political and financial crisis before the blast.

-Foreign countries demanded transparency over how the aid is used, wary of writing blank cheques to a government viewed by its own people as deeply corrupt.
+But foreign countries demanded transparency over how the aid is used, wary of writing blank cheques to a government viewed by its own people as deeply corrupt.
 Some are concerned about the influence of Iran through the Shi'ite group Hezbollah.
-The "assistance should be timely, sufficient, and consistent with the needs of the Lebanese people ... and directly delivered to the Lebanese population, with utmost efficiency and transparency," the final communique stated.
+The "assistance should be timely, sufficient and consistent with the needs of the Lebanese people ... and directly delivered to the Lebanese population, with utmost efficiency and transparency," the final communique stated.

 Macron, who visited Beirut on Thursday, hosted the conference by video-link and in his opening remarks urged participating nations to put aside their differences and support the Lebanese people.
 The international response should be coordinated by the United Nations in Lebanon, he added.